SquareBracketAssociates/101-OOP/index.md

 # About objects and classes

-In this part of the book we suggest carefully reading the first chapter before continuing with the rest.
+In this part of the book, we suggest carefully reading the first chapter before continuing with the rest.
 The other chapters contain extremely simple exercises which may be tedious to read in one sitting.

 <!inputFile|path=Chapters/OOPNutshell/OOPNutshell.md!>